 What do you do if your child is really struggling at school?
 A lot of parents end up turning to Sylvan Learning Center…if they can afford it.
 I knew one family who went to Sylvan for a year and it cost between $2,000-$3,000.
 Did they think it was worth it?
 Yes, but the financial cost was a real hardship for that family.
-As an educator I take issue with Sylvan in that they hire credentialed teachers but then only pay them about so little.
+As an educator I take issue with Sylvan in that they hire credentialed teachers but then only pay them about $15 an hour.
 However, the families themselves are paying Sylvan between $45-$50 an hour.
 That data alone begs for other, cheaper alternatives.

 As a former K-4 teacher, here is what I would suggest as a cheaper alternative to Sylvan Learning Center:

 - Work with your school district to determine if your child has a learning disability

 - Assess and continually track your child’s learning needs and progress

 - Use quality, scripted tools to deliver one-on-one instruction in the home

 If you live in a well-functioning and accountable school district

 If you feel like your child is really struggling in school, the first thing to do is to talk to your child’s teacher immediately.
 She can probably offer a lot of insight, and give your ideas to try at home.
 If you think your child might be struggling with a potential learning disability, you and your child’s teacher can make a referral for assessment and evaluation to the special education department in the school district.
 This can sometimes take a couple of months, so in the meantime continue working with your child at home.